naturalis/nba-docs/content/doc-spec-services/specimen.md

 which accepts human-readable query strings and JSON encoded [QuerySpec](/advanced-queries/#queryspec) parameters.

+#### Retreiving large quantities of data
+Note that the query service is limited to a maximum of 10.000 rercords to retreive with one query.
+For larger quantities, we offer a *download* service which returns the data as a gzipped JSON stream.
+For example, retreiving the entire botany collection, the {{%swagger-ui-link text="/specimen/download"%}}#/specimen/downloadQueryHttpGet_1{{%/swagger-ui-link%}},
+service can be used.

 ### Data access
 Several access methods offer the convenient retrieval of specimens matching a certain identifier or being part of a certain